GustavoVictor/simple-form/README.md

 What is the .NET simple-form?
 =====================
-A form made with .NET 5 and MongoDB for small API systems.
+A form made with .NET 5 and MongoDB for small API.

 ## Get Started
 .NET DevPack can be installed using the Nuget package manager or the `dotnet` CLI.